Resources for Teachers

 Carrie Gelson shares the new cover art prior to the book's release and interviews author Sara Levine and illustrator T.S.
 Spookytooth.

-Here is a list of books that I have used that worked well when teaching environmental education to children.
+Here is a list of books that I have used that worked well when teaching science and environmental education to children.